You’re Not Broken. You’re Overloaded.

 Most women blame themselves for losing momentum.
 For not staying consistent.
 For falling off track.
 We’ve internalized this narrative that if we’re not crushing it, we’re failing—and failure means we’re broken.

-But the truth is messier and more hopeful than that.
+But the truth is simple and more hopeful than that.
+You are not broken…you are overloaded.

 Your Body Isn’t Your Enemy.
 It’s Sending You a Message.